10 Gardening Activities for September in the Southwest

 7. Start a Compost Heap

 Building your own composting bin is an easy way to reduce waste and improve your garden.
 Joe Lamp’l, founder and creator of Joe Gardener, has a great video that shows how to build a compost bin using pallets.
 You can also buy compost bin kits or plastic bins.
-If you’re interested in learning more about what to put into your compost pile, watch this composting video from Charles Dowding.
+If you’re interested in learning more about what to put into your compost pile, check out our article: Compost 101.

 8. Attract Native Bees

 There are around 4,000 species of native bees in the United States.
 While honeybees tend to get all the glory, it’s native bees that do much of the pollination of crops and other flowers.
 In a study published in Science magazine, researchers found that honeybees don’t pollinate crops as efficiently alone, and that native bees along with other native insects are needed to improve fruit production.
 You can attract native bees and other wild insects to your garden by including more native plants (a mix of trees, shrubs, and perennials is best), installing native bee houses, and leaving some bare soil for ground-dwelling bees.
 If you’re interested in learning more about native bee and honey bee populations, this article from Wired provides a good introduction.
 And for the kiddos, print out this fun coloring page: Bee Hotel.

 9. Visit the Boyce Thompson Arboretum